Sky sells controlling stake in betting business to CVC

 CVC, which is a major shareholder in Formula One motor racing, tried to buy online betting exchange Betfair (BETF.L) last year but a proposed billion pound deal foundered over price and strategy.

-Sky Bet, the title sponsor of English football's Premier League, generated profit before tax of 50 million pounds in the year to June 30, 2014, on revenues of 182 million pounds.
+Sky Bet, the title sponsor of English soccer's Football League, generated profit before tax of 50 million pounds in the year to June 30, 2014, on revenues of 182 million pounds.

 Founded in 2001, the company operates sports betting and gaming sites in the growing online market.